mjdamgaard/UP-Web-Project/README.md

 However, existing systems only allow users to see *if* a given resource has a certain quality or not; they do not allow the users to see *how much* it fits that quality!

-For instance, if you are looking for scary movie to watch, you might be able to get a list of all the movies that carries the 'scary' tag on a conventional site, but you cannot see *how* scary any given movie is, to match the degree that you are searching for.
+For instance, if you are looking for scary movie to watch, you might be able to get a list of all the movies that carries the 'scary' tag on a conventional site, but you cannot see *how* scary any given movie is in order to match the degree that you are searching for.

 ### Ratable tags!